 Lecture Information: All lectures will be delivered entirely face-to-face, in person.
-Lectures will not be recorded or streamed.
-Completed lecture notes will be uploaded to the course website at the end of every week.
-It is, however, strongly recommended that you attend every class.
+Lecture recordings and completed lecture notes will be uploaded to the course website at the end of every week.
+However, attendance of class is strongly encouraged, and in particular there is an in-class component to assessments that could potentially improve your grade (see Section 3 below).